toastkid/ffconf-workshop/lab-angular/README.md

 #Create our base HTML file
 Inside the lab-javascript foldercreate a new html file and call it index.html.
-Into that file we wat to put some html boiler plate.
+Into that file we wat to put some HTML boiler plate.

 #Add our boiler plate
 To add our base CSS files and HTML layout paste the code below into the newly created file.
 This file links to the css library bootstrap